videosdk-live/videosdk-docs/docs/guide/video-on-demand/features/delete-encoding-job.md

 # Delete Encoding Job

-This guide will provide an overview of how we can delete encoded job using videoSDK API.
+This guide will provide an overview of how we can delete encoded job using VideoSDK API.

 **NOTE**: You can delete only those encoding job whose current status is **queued**.